codestantceasar/Nigeria-Transparency-program/README.md

 📌 Overview

-The Nigeria Future Governance Platform is a digital initiative designed to strengthen governance, accountability, and citizens’ participation.
+The Nigeria Future Governance Platform is a digital initiative designed to strengthen governance, accountability, and citizens' participation.
 Built with modern, secure, and responsive web technologies, the platform allows Nigerians to:

 Stay up-to-date with verified government news